Cuis-Smalltalk/Learning-Cuis/README.md

 Smalltalk is a wonderful way of doing things in software and Cuis is a particular implementation of this language and its environment.

-Cuis shares much with other Smalltalk implementations and shares much of its implementation mechanics with the Squeak and Pharo environments.
+Cuis shares ideas with other Smalltalk implementations and shares much of its implementation mechanics with the Squeak and Pharo environments.

 Smalltalk is a big world, which you can use to do just about anything that can be done with a computer.